Work Visa

 Visa fees range from VND 1,000,000 to VND 2,000,000 (~USD 42 to USD 84, ~EUR 39 to EUR 78).
 In 2026, new digital systems have increased processing efficiency by 30%.

-the success rate is higher when applications are submitted with complete documentation and a clear employment contract.
+The success rate is higher when applications are submitted with complete documentation and a clear employment contract.

 Salary Ranges By Profession and City in Vietnam